WRFan/ubuntu/README.md

 So I checked with Debian, and they are actually caring about their users.
 As I said above, they update their packages more frequently than the Ubuntu lazybones.

 Now some words on hardware support in linux.
 I already spoke about the wonderful graphics support on Linux.
 Now let's talk about Realtek drivers.
 But first, recall the last decade of the 20th century.
 The dinosaurs were still walking the earth.
 Dos, Windows 3.1, then Windows 95!
 Win 98!
 Wonderful systems lacking hardware support for anything!
 No drivers!
 You need drivers?
 Push a floppy into the floppy drive!
 Install the driver!
 Enjoy a bluescreen!
 Then!
 Revelation!
 WinXP!
 System providing drivers for everything!
 No need for floppies!
 No need to download drivers!
 Everything provided by Microsoft!
 Then!
 Windows 10!
 Even better driver support!
-Well, my Adaptec SCSI controller driver not there, but that's irrelevant!
+Well, my Adaptec SCSI controller not supported, but that's irrelevant!
+Who cares about harddisks?
 Maybe Microsoft hates Adaptec.
 Yet otherwise, everything's there.

 Now imagine - going from Win10 to Linux!
 Linux!
 Realtec r8168 driver?
 Not provided.
 NOT PROVIDED?
 What the hell?
 21st century out there, damn it!
 Download off Realtek.
 Realtek pages are constantly down, damn it!
 Get it from Github.
 Compile.
 Or get from Ubuntu.
 It still needs compilation.
 So compiling.
 Freezes.
 Constant disk access, harddisk indicator constantly flashing, yet nothing happens.
 What the hell is going on?
 Not even a cryptic error?
 Nothing?
 Turns out, not enough memory (was compiling on virtual machine, for compilation purposes, increase RAM to like 320 MB minumum).
 All right, working.